greenelab/ccc-manuscript/manuscript.md

 CCC (mean=0.14, median=0.08, sd=0.15) has a much more skewed distribution than Pearson (mean=0.31, median=0.24, sd=0.24) and Spearman (mean=0.39, median=0.37, sd=0.26).
 The coefficients reach a cumulative set containing 70% of gene pairs at different values (Figure @fig:dist_coefs b), $c=0.18$, $p=0.44$ and $s=0.56$, suggesting that for this type of data, the coefficients are not directly comparable by magnitude, so we used ranks for further comparisons.
 In GTEx v8, CCC values were closer to Spearman and vice versa than either was to Pearson (Figure @fig:dist_coefs c).
-We also compared the Maximal Information Coefficient (MIC) in a small random sample of this data (see [Supplementary Note 1](#sec:mic)), given its higher computational complexity.
+We also compared the Maximal Information Coefficient (MIC) in this data (see [Supplementary Note 1](#sec:mic)).
 We found that CCC behaved very similarly to MIC, although CCC was up to two orders of magnitude faster to run (see [Supplementary Note 2](#sec:time_test)).
 MIC, an advanced correlation coefficient able to capture general patterns beyond linear relationships, represented a significant step forward in correlation analysis research and has been successfully used in various application domains [@pmid:33972855; @pmid:33001806; @pmid:27006077].
-We could not apply MIC through subsequent analyses due to its computational requirements, but these results suggest that our findings for CCC may generalize to MIC.
+These results suggest that our findings for CCC generalize to MIC, therefore, in the subsequent analyses we focus on CCC and linear-only coefficients.

 ![